 Sample Design and Selection

-The sampling unit for the 2020 fixed broadband survey was a service provider census tract pair.
+The sampling unit for the 2020 fixed broadband survey was a (service provider, census tract) pair.
 The frame for the 2020 URS was the set of sampling units of providers offering terrestrial fixed broadband service to residential customers in urban census tracts based on FCC Form 477 December 2018 data.
 The frame consisted of 152,361 sampling units, encompassing 1,409 service providers and 58,158 census tracts.
-The likelihood of a service provider census tract pair receiving a survey is based on the number of potential subscribers for that provider in that census tract.
+The likelihood of a (service provider, census tract) pair receiving a survey is based on the number of potential subscribers for that provider in that census tract.

 For each sampling unit other than the terrestrial fixed wireless providers, the number of potential subscribers is calculated as: